PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Our PRISM Approach

 \subsection{Longitudinal User Persona Distillation}

-Stance is not an isolated behavior but an externalized reflection of a user’s underlying personal tendencies.
-Thus, each user is modeled as a persistent yet evolving entity whose stance expression is influenced by stable personality traits.
-For this purpose, we adopt the empirically validated Big Five (OCEAN) personality model \cite{44-jiang2024personallm} from psychology.
-This model characterizes personality along five fundamental dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
-To infer these traits for user $u_N$, we first aggregate their complete multimodal history, $H_{u_N}$, which comprises all of their past posts and comments.
+Stance is an externalized reflection of a user’s underlying personal tendencies.
+Thus, each user is modeled as an entity whose stance expression is shaped by stable personality traits.
+For this purpose, we adopt the empirically validated Big Five (OCEAN) personality model \cite{44-jiang2024personallm}, which characterizes personality along five fundamental dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
+To infer these traits for user $u_N$, we first aggregate their complete history $H_{u_N}$, which comprises all historical posts and comments.

 The distillation process leverages the full power of the MLLM $\mathcal{M}$ to reason over long-form, raw multimodal data, allowing it to capture the nuances of the user.
 To guide the inference, we design a detailed system instruction, $\mathcal{I}_{\text{ocean}}$.
 This prompt meticulously defines each of the five personality traits and specifies the output format: a numerical score from 1 to 5 for each trait, representing qualitative levels from very low to very high.
 The MLLM then generates a structured persona representation, $p_{u_N}$, composed of five numerical ratings.
 This process is formally expressed as: